gta191977649/MTASA-SkyGfx/README.md

 # MTASA-SkyGfx
 A project brings the classic aesthetic look to MTA (Thanks to aap for the original work).
 ## What have done or working in progress?
-- ⚪ Not Start yet
+- ⚪ Not Start yet/ not invesgate
 - 🟠 Partically Work
-- ✔️ Done
+- ✔️ Done & Fully Supported
 - Pre-request Library
   * Timecyc Parser - ✔️
   * Timecyc Interpolation - ✔️, Source mainly conveted from librw, thanks to aap!